eco4cast/NEON-Challenge-EFI2024/workshop/NEON_forecast_challenge_workshop_aquatics.md

 ![](NEON_forecast_challenge_workshop_aquatics_files/figure-markdown_github/forecast-1.png)

-## 5.2 Convert to EFI standard for submission
+## 5.3 Convert to EFI standard for submission

 For an ensemble forecast the documentation specifies the following
-columns:

--   `datetime`: forecast timestamp for each time step
+columns: - `project_id`: use `neon4cast`. - `datetime`: forecast
--   `reference_datetime`: The start of the forecast; this should be 0 times steps in the future.
-This should only be one value of reference_datetime in the file
--   `site_id`: NEON code for site
--   `family`: name of probability distribution that is described by the parameter values in the parameter column; only `normal` or `ensemble` are currently allowed.
--   `parameter`: integer value for forecast replicate (from the `.rep` in fable output);
--   `variable`: standardized variable name from the theme
--   `prediction`: forecasted value (from the `.sim` column in fable output)
--   `model_id`: model name (no spaces).
+timestamp for each time step - `reference_datetime`: The start of the forecast; this should be 0 times steps in the future.
+This should only be one value of reference_datetime in the file - `duration`: the time-step of the forecast.
+Use the value of P1D for a daily forecast and PT1H for an hourly forecast. - `site_id`: NEON code for site - `family`: name of probability distribution that is described by the parameter values in the parameter column; only `normal` or `ensemble` are currently allowed. - `parameter`: integer value for forecast replicate (from the `.rep` in fable output); - `variable`: standardized variable name from the theme - `prediction`: forecasted value (from the `.sim` column in fable output) - `model_id`: model name (no spaces).
 Any model_id that includes ‘example’ will not be included in analysis.
 It will still be evaluated against observations but will be deleted.
 This is good for testing and trying out new modelling ideas.

 We need to make sure the dataframe is in the correct format and then we can submit this to the challenge as well!
 This is an ensemble forecast